Attack on the Pentagon

 From inside the hall, glass could be heard shattering, as well as the howling and moaning of the undead.
 Around the corner from the hallway came a four-legged horror.
-Its skin was a sickly, pale color, and it lacked any facial features aside from maw filled with razor-like teeth.
-The creature twitched and roared, swinging its head as if trying to sense their location.
+Its skin was a sickly, pale color, and it lacked any facial features aside from its maw filled with dagger-like teeth.
+The creature twitched and snarled, swinging its head as if trying to sense their location without the aid of eyesight.
 More identical beasts soon followed, attached to the ceiling and crawling ever closer, and behind them was a horde of undead scientists frothing at the mouth and out for blood.

 Fidel fired first, gunning down several zombies as well as one of the crawling beasts.
-The creature twitched and curled itself into a position much like a dying spider, before violently exploding, releasing a cloud of visible green gas.
+The creature twitched and curled itself into a position much like that of a dying spider, before violently exploding, releasing a cloud of visible green gas from its abdomen.
 Zombies caught inside the cloud began to spurt blood from their mouths and break out with lumps on their skin before dying as well.

 “Do not breathe in that gas!”
 Kennedy fired a grenade through the window, dispersing the crowd of zombies.

-Richard Nixon raised the Winter's Howl, pointing it towards the doorway into the room and pulling the trigger.
+Richard Nixon raised the experimental weapon he had been itching to test, pointing it towards the doorway into the room and pulling the trigger.
 With heavy recoil, the weapon shot a whirlwind of ice in the direction of the horde, freezing them into place.
-As more zombies arrived, they pushed the frozen undead aside, shattering them to bits on the floor.
+Small crystals of ice dispersed throughout the room and a mist sprayed back into Nixon's face, leaving his face momentarily frostbitten from the intense cold.
+As more zombies arrived, they pushed the frozen undead statues aside, shattering them to bits on the floor.

 “Stay cool, hippies!
 Ha ha ha!”

-Nixon continued firing the weapon as more zombies gathered, leading the charge out of the cramped room.
+Nixon continued firing the weapon as more zombies gathered, leading the charge out of the cramped room, shoving aside frozen zombies in his way.
 Kennedy brandished his Colt, firing at any zombies not caught in the ice storm.

 “Into the power room!
-I have a way out!”
+I have a way to save our skins!”

 Fidel, Nixon, and McNamara each watched a doorway into the confined power room, shooting anything to walk in their sights.
-President Kennedy shoved a chalkboard in the back corner of the room aside, giving him full view of a set of computer screens.
+President Kennedy shoved a rotating chalkboard on wheels in the back corner of the room aside, giving him full view of a set of computer screens.
 Upon entering his pass-code, the back wall of the room shifted open, revealing a bright red beam of light emanating from a pad on the floor.
-The beam was encircled by red digits floating through the air around the center light.
+The beam was encircled by red digits floating through the air around the central, blinding light.

 “Everyone into the teleporter!”

-Nixon turned back, his mind boggled by the device, “Tele-who-what-now?”
+Nixon turned back, his mind boggled by the device, “Tele-what-now?”

 Kennedy stood with his back aside McNamara's, blasting apart the skull of a flesh-eater swinging its arms at him.

-“Mr. President, what is that thing?
+“Mr. President, what is this teleporter?
 It's concerning I don't know about these things.”

-“There are a great many things concerning about this situation, Secretary, and that is the one that stood out to you?”
+“There are a great many things concerning about this situation, Secretary, and that is the one that stood out the most to you?”

 “Do you even know if that thing can handle all four of us going through?
 Or whether or not it even works?”